reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Correctness.md

 Consider the earlier discussion of theoretical reasons.
 That is, reasons for beliefs must be internal to an agent's perceptions, intuitions, etc. even though there is a sense in which it is appropriate to confer a positive status to certain beliefs on the basis of external reasons i.e. their truth.
 The reason is because, regardless of the appropriateness a attitude on externalist grounds, we *need* a system to confer status to attitudes on internalist grounds.
 There are times when we don't have access to considerations that warrant approval of certain attitudes.
 In those circumstances, we still need to make a choice.
 Thus, we need a procedure that determines which attitudes are worth adopting.
 And we need an element of language to play this role in explaining this status.
 Internal reasons statements play this role.

 When we deliberate, we are trying to answer the question of which attitudes to adopt.
-During theoretical reasoning, we are determining what believes to adopt.
+During theoretical reasoning, we are determining what beliefs to adopt.
 During practical reasoning, we are determining what intentinos to adopt.
 Because theoretical reasoning involves determining whether a given proposition, say, P is true, the *mere fact that P is true* cannot possibly serve as a reason to believe P; at least not when "reason" is understood as the status we confer to beliefs during deliberation about what to believe.
 From the agent's perspective, s/he begins unsure as to whether or not P is true and is trying to answer that question.
 He thus cannot use *the fact that P is true* as a reason to believe P. Similar considerations apply to practical reasoning.
 Practical reasoning involves determining whether a given intention X is to be adopted.
 Therefore, the *mere fact that X is virtuous or kind or fair* cannot serve as a reason to do X. Again, the agent begins unsure as to whether virtue or kindness or fairness is a reason to intend to something.
 Thus, the mere fact that an action has these properties cannot be taken as a reason for an intention.
 In general when deliberating, the only considerations that we can appeal to as reasons for action are considerations that we already accept to be reasons for action.
 There is no normative truth outside of what we take to be normative.

+The very activity of normative reasoning is to address conflicts in motivations.
+The problem to which normative thinking is designed to address is conflicts in our motivations.
+This means that normative thinking is not designed to track any mind-independent truth.
+Evenif it can be said that there is some mind-independent truth external to the world of the relevant kind, there is no way that this could relate to normative reasoning.
+Normative thinking is only answerable to our given motivations and normative judgments.

 ### Constructivist Argument